commoncrawl/webarchive-indexing/README.md

 #### Converting to SequenceFile

 However, to be used with the final job, the file needs to be in a Hadoop `SequenceFile<Text, NullWritable>` format.
-Fortunatelly, the `python-hadoop` library provides an easy way to convert a text file to a Hadoop SequenceFile of this format.
-The `dosample.py` script combines the map-reduce job with the SequenceFile conversion and then uploads the file sequencefile to final destination (currently S3 path).
+Fortunatelly, the [python-hadoop](//github.com/commoncrawl/python-hadoop) library provides an easy way to convert a text file to a Hadoop SequenceFile of this format.
+The [dosample.py](./dosample.py) script combines the MapReduce job with the SequenceFile conversion and then uploads the file SequenceFile to final destination (currently S3 path).

 ### Generating a ZipNum CDX Cluster